 The program structure of a sub procedure is as follows:

-A subroutine is different from a function that it does not return a value directly.
-You can include parameters in a subroutine.
+A sub procedure is different from a function that it does not return a value directly.
+You can include parameters in a sub procedure.

 In this example, the Call command calls the subroutine salary and passes the parameters 10 and 300 to it.
 It will calculate the salary based on wage per hour and number of hours and display on the message box.